coq/coq/doc/sphinx/language/cic.rst

 **Type of branches.**
 Let :math:`c` be a term of type :math:`C`, we assume :math:`C` is a type of constructor for an inductive type :math:`I`.
 Let :math:`P` be a term that represents the property to be proved.
-We assume :math:`r` is the number of parameters and :math:`p` is the number of arguments.
+We assume :math:`r` is the number of parameters and :math:`s` is the number of arguments.

 We define a new type :math:`\{c:C\}^P` which represents the type of the branch